staceygillespie/DreamBig/content/dreambox.md

 * Comes with Sew Steady acrylic inset made for your machine
 * Back table leaf and side table leaf can be extended for more room when quilting.

-  You can chose to add the side table to left or right side .I choose the left since I need extra room when I'm quilting.
+  You can choose to add the side table to left or right side.
+I put it on the left for when I need extra room for quilting.
-* Electric Lift – moves MY machine up to sew / down to stow
+* Electric Lift – moves my machine up to sew / down to stow
 * Turns it into small cabinet
 * Spool holder- l love having easy access to my thread!
 * On caster wheels so I can move my sewing table where I need it